 As a controlled company under applicable Nasdaq rules, we are not required to have a nominating committee of independent directors.
 HLAI, our controlling stockholder, identifies our director nominees, including Messrs.
-Graves and Hirsch and Ms. Varon, our nominees for election at the Annual Meeting.
+Rogers and Giannini, our nominees for election at the Annual Meeting.

 The board of directors also will consider candidates for director recommended by stockholders so long as the recommendations comply with our Certificate of Incorporation and Bylaws and applicable laws, rules and regulations, including those promulgated by the SEC.
 The board of directors will evaluate such recommendations in accordance with our Certificate of Incorporation, Bylaws and such other criteria it deems appropriate.
-Nominees for director must:
+Pursuant to our Corporate Governance Guidelines, nominees for director must:

-- possess fundamental qualities of intelligence, honesty, perceptiveness, good judgment, maturity, high ethics and standards, integrity, fairness and responsibility; - have diversity of race, gender, nationality and creed; - have a genuine interest in the Company and recognition that as a member of the board, each director is accountable to all stockholders of the Company, not to any particular interest group; - have a background that demonstrates an understanding of business and/or financial affairs; - have no conflict of interest or legal impediment that would interfere with the duty of loyalty owed to the Company and our stockholders; - have the ability and be willing to spend the time required to function effectively as a director; - be compatible and able to work well with other directors and executives in a team effort with a view to a long-term relationship with the Company as a director; and - have independent opinions and be willing to state them in a constructive manner.
+- possess fundamental qualities of intelligence, honesty, perceptiveness, good judgment, maturity, high ethics and standards, integrity, fairness and responsibility; - have diversity; - have a genuine interest in the Company and recognition that as a member of the board, each director is accountable to all stockholders of the Company, not to any particular interest group; - have a background that demonstrates an understanding of business and/or financial affairs; - have no conflict of interest or legal impediment that would interfere with the duty of loyalty owed to the Company and our stockholders; - have the ability and be willing to spend the time required to function effectively as a director; - be compatible and able to work well with other directors and executives in a team effort with a view to a long-term relationship with the Company as a director; and - have independent opinions and be willing to state them in a constructive manner.

 Although the board of directors does not have a formal diversity policy, diversity of background, including diversity of gender, race, ethnic or geographic origin and age, and experience in business, government and education and in private markets, asset management and other areas relevant to our activities are factors in the selection process.
+A nominee's ability to meet the independence criteria established by Nasdaq, except as otherwise permitted, is also a factor in the nominee selection process.
 Stockholders wishing to recommend a candidate for nomination should comply with the procedures set forth in the section above entitled "Questions and Answers-How do I recommend a director nominee?"